mstark/eve_open_api/docs/MailApi.md

 character_id = 56 # Integer | An EVE character ID

 opts = {
+  datasource: "tranquility", # String | The server name you would like data from
   labels: [56], # Array<Integer> | Fetch only mails that match one or more of the given labels
   last_mail_id: 56, # Integer | List only mail with an ID lower than the given ID, if present
-  datasource: "tranquility" # String | The server name you would like data from }
+  token: "token_example", # String | Access token to use if unable to set a header
+  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
+  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
+}

 begin